 1. Visit a new-to-you public library.
 They’re air-conditioned!
 And if you’ve never been exploring, there are some pretty amazing libraries in Orange County.
 Huntington Beach Central Library boasts one of the largest children’s collections.
 Mission Viejo Public Library and Foothill Ranch have little reading rooms for the kids.
 Did you know September is National Library Card sign-up month?
 Stan Lee (90+ year old American comic book writer) talks about how a “library cards is the ‘Open Sesame’ to all the knowledge in the world.”

 4. Find a pool.
 Call up a friend or check your city’s recreation guide to see if any of the public pools have swim hours.
+I have a list of city parks and recreation websites.

 5. Seek out splash parks and water play places.
 I have a whole list of places you can try.
 Some may only be open on weekends, now that it’s not summer.